-St Chad's CofE Nursery & Infant School will ensure that:
+St Chad's CofE Nursery and Infant School will ensure that:

-• We work with parents positively, openly and honestly

-- Parents are encouraged to discuss their issues or concerns about safety and welfare of children, including any worries about a child's emotional well-being or mental health.
-They will be listened to and taken seriously - Parents/carers are aware there is a whole school safeguarding approach to ensure that children are kept safe and well, and as part of this St Chad's CofE Nursery & Infant School is part of the Stopping Domestic Abuse Together (SDAT) initiative (the local version of Operation Encompass) - We will provide parents with information about safeguarding issues, such as child exploitation (sexual and criminal) known as child at risk of exploitation (CRE), child-on-child abuse, emotional well-being/mental health, online safety, including sharing nudes and semi-nudes, harmful sexual behaviour, and terrorist/extremist material.
-We will also outline the support available to keep children safe within St Chad's CofE Nursery & Infant School, locally and nationally - Up to date and accurate information is kept about pupils/students i.e. - o names and contact persons with whom the child normally lives - those with parental responsibility - \circ where reasonably possible, we hold more than one emergency contact number - \circ if different from above, those authorised to collect the child from the setting - o name and contact details of GP - any relevant court orders or any other factors which may impact on the safety and welfare of the child - Information about our pupils given to us by children themselves, their parents, or carers or by other agencies will remain confidential.
-Staff will be given relevant information on a 'need to know' basis in order to support the child - It is made clear to parents and carers that St Chad's CofE Nursery & Infant School has a duty to share information when there are any safeguarding concerns.
-Also, that there is a duty to keep records which relate to safeguarding work by St Chad's CofE Nursery & Infant School, or partner agencies.
+- We work with parents positively, openly and honestly - Parents are encouraged to discuss their issues or concerns about safety and welfare of children, including any worries about a child's emotional well-being or mental health.
+They will be listened to and taken seriously - Parents/carers are aware there is a whole school safeguarding approach to ensure that children are kept safe and well, and as part of this the school is part of the Stopping Domestic Abuse Together (SDAT) initiative (the local version of Operation Encompass) - We will provide parents with information about safeguarding issues, such as child exploitation (sexual and criminal) known as child at risk of exploitation (CRE), child-on-child abuse, emotional well-being/mental health, online safety, including sharing nudes and semi-nudes, harmful sexual behaviour, and terrorist/extremist material.
+We will also outline the support available to keep children safe within the school, locally and nationally - Up to date and accurate information is kept about pupils/students i.e. - o names and contact persons with whom the child normally lives - o those with parental responsibility - o where reasonably possible, we hold more than one emergency contact number - o if different from above, those authorised to collect the child from the setting - o name and contact details of GP - o any relevant court orders or any other factors which may impact on the safety and welfare of the child - Information about our pupils given to us by children themselves, their parents, or carers or by other agencies will remain confidential.
+Staff will be given relevant information on a 'need to know' basis in order to support the child - It is made clear to parents and carers that St Chad's C of E Nursery and Infant School has a duty to share information when there are any safeguarding concerns.
+Also, that there is a duty to keep records which relate to safeguarding work by the school, or partner agencies.
 These will be kept securely, kept apart from the main pupil/student record and only accessible to key members of staff.
-Copies of these records will be securely sent to any education provider to which the child transfers and a confirmation of receipt obtained - Where we have reason to be concerned about the welfare of a child, we will always seek to discuss this with the child's parents or carers first.
+Copies of these records will be securely sent to any education provider to which the child transfers and a confirmation of receipt obtained

+Where we have reason to be concerned about the welfare of a child, we will always seek to discuss this with the child's parents or carers first.
 However, there may be occasions where we are not able to do this, for example, when by doing so, it places the child at additional risk or where it may not be possible to speak to the parents/carers